PDLT-University-of-York/test-split-site/docs/ultra/conditional-release.md

 <!-- Clear and concise: Click **Submit**, not Click on the **Submit button** -->
 <!-- Use **bold** to highight key tasks and features -->

-### Conditional release for specific users or groups
+#### Conditional release for specific users or groups

-1. Mouse over the current visibility status (e.g. **Hidden from students**) of the content item whose visibility you want to modify, then click the down arrow that appears.
+1. Mouse over the current visibility status (e.g. **Hidden from students**) of the content item whose visibility you want to modify, then click the down arrow.
 2. Click on **Release conditions**.
-3. Under **Select members**, click on the radio button labelled **Specific members or groups**.
+3. Under **Select members**, click the button labelled **Specific members or groups**.
-4. To make the content item available to a particular student, click on the box labelled **Individual members**, type in the name of the student, then click on the student's name.
+4. To make the content item available to a particular student, click the box labelled **Individual members**, type name of the student, then click the student's name.
-5. To make the content item available to a particular group, click on the box labelled **Groups** and select the desired group from the drop down menu that appears.
+5. To make the content item available to a particular group, click the box labelled **Groups** and select the desired group from the drop down menu.
 6. Click **Save**.

 ![Accessing the Release Conditions menu for an item in the Course Content area](images/conditional-release-visibility-menu.png)